-How are the Sheep Treated?
+How are the sheep Treated?

-- No harmful chemicals are used for the processing of the fleece into roving.
-The sheep are never exposed to chemicals including sheep dips.
+- No harmful chemicals can be used while processing the fleece into wool roving.
+The sheep are never exposed to chemicals, including sheep dips.

 How is the wool processed?